Updated Mar 2025

 Lauder-Frost was imprisoned for two years in 1992 for embezzling money from a London health authority while working as a payroll operations manager.
 In 2019, he was also fined for racially abusing a student on social media.

 The TBG, which typically hosts a formal dinner, a conference and a Christmas social each year on top of occasional evening events, has become a key meeting point for the British far right and an important stopover for international far-right figures.
 The TBG has endeavoured to maintain an elitist, “High Tory” image, meaning it has been attended by Conservative Party figures alongside open fascists.
+Repatriation has long been central to the group’s beliefs.

 Past speakers have included the American “alt-right” figurehead Richard Spencer, Markus Willinger of Generation Identity as well as Gerard Batten before he became UKIP leader.
-The group received press attention in 2013 after Tory MP Jacob Rees-Mogg addressed TBG’s annual dinner (he later apologised for his appearance).
+The group received press attention in 2013 after the then-Tory MP Jacob Rees-Mogg addressed the TBG’s annual dinner (he later apologised for his appearance).
 European far-right politicians include MEPs from the anti-Muslim German party Alternative für Deutschland and the Estonian finance minister Martin Helme.

-DOWNLOAD STATE OF HATE 2024
+STATE OF HATE 2025: OUT NOW

 SUPPORT OUR RESEARCH